pmichali/lazyjack/README.md

 * Allow configuration file to be specified as URL?
 * In config file use CIDRs for subnets and split them out to use the parts in the app, instead of having the user specify a subnet and a size separately.
 * Consider using Kubeadm's DynamicKubeletConfig, instead of drop-in file for kubelet.
+* Could skip running kubeadm commands and just display them, for debugging (how to best do that? command line arg?)
+* Could copy /etc/kubernetes/admin.conf to ~/.kube/config and change ownership, if can identify user name.